-Q: Should I choose the basic track or the advanced track?
+Q: Should I choose the Legally Basic track or the Legally Experienced track?

 A: Yes, for those not participating in the Symposium for graduate credit.
 In contrast, those taking it for credit must stay within one track, because the exams are based upon the lecture material in the respective tracks.

 Q: Who can provide me with assistance or advice, if needed, for this decision?